 Another reason for one of our experienced life insurance attorneys to get involved is if there is a beneficiary dispute.
 The MetLife beneficiary designation form may have issues which we will need to investigate.
 There may be a beneficiary dispute due to a divorce, or a divorce decree, recently changed form, and the like.

-Our firm has well over 1000 MetLife life insurance claims, so give a call today, so we can get you the money to which you are entitled.
+Our firm has resolved thousands of MetLife life insurance claims, so give a call today, so we can get you the money to which you are entitled.